helmuthdu/automate-frontend-workflow/README.md

 npm init
 ```

 After completion.
-Open the newly created `package.json` file and add the [workspaces](https://docs.npmjs.com/cli/using-npm/workspaces) config to set it as a mono-repo.
+Open the newly created `package.json` file and add the [workspaces](https://docs.npmjs.com/cli/using-npm/workspaces) config to set it as a monorepo.

 ```json
 ...